notgalang/repair-mysql-xampp/readme.md

 ## Introduction
-This is a tool to help me repair mysql on xampp that i installed on windows 11, sometimes on several occasions mysql always errors, so to make my life easier without having to copy every single folder and file in xampp\mysql\data and xampp\mysql\backup, that's why I made this tool.
+This is a tool to help me repair mysql on xampp that i installed on windows 11, sometimes on several occasions mysql always errors, so to make my life easier without having to copy every single folder and file in ```xampp\mysql\data``` and ```xampp\mysql\backup```, I made this tool.

 ## It's very easy to use this tool
 1. First open ```repair.bat``` using notepad or VS Code